pledge4future/co2calculator/README.md

 git clone https://github.com/pledge4future/co2calculator.git
 ```

 The repository has a submodule (https://github.com/trainline-eu/stations).
-This has to be pulles with the following command:
+This has to be pulled with the following command:

 ```
 git submodule update --init --recursive